Training and certification are required before you may offer or conduct regulated asbestos activities. These activities include:

 Are you a veteran of the U.S. armed services?
 You may qualify to receive your first individual certification for free!
 Visit the Veterans Professional/Occupational Licensure Fee Waiver Program Page to learn how to get a fee waiver voucher code, which can be submitted with your individual certification application instead of the applicable fee.

 3. Work under your provisional certification.
-Once you've completed training and applied for certification, you may use your training diploma as your provisional certification to conduct regulated asbestos work.
+Once you've completed training and applied for certification, you may use your training diploma as your provisional certification to conduct regulated work.
 You must have your diploma with you on site when you are working under provisional certification.
-Provisional certification expires 30 days after finishing training.

-4. Carry your blue certification card with you once you receive it.
-You need to have your certification card with you when doing regulated work.
+4. Carry your certification card with you once you receive it.
+You need to have your certification card with you when doing regulated work, or clear, legible copy of it.
+A photo on your phone is also acceptable.

 Company certification is required to conduct regulated asbestos work.
 Read on to learn how to get your company certified.
 Call our office at 608-261-6876 with any questions.